Arstat/Transcript-Tailor/README.md

 - **Customizable AI Prompts**: Tailor the AI's output by providing specific instructions.
 For example, you can ask it to "focus on action items," "create a high-level executive summary," or "extract all questions asked."
 - **Powerful AI Summarization**: Employs Google's Gemini model via Genkit to generate high-quality summaries based on the provided transcript and prompt.
 - **Interactive Editing**: The generated summary is not final.
 It's presented in an editable text area, allowing for quick manual refinements and corrections.
-- **Seamless Email Sharing**: Share the finalized summary with multiple recipients without leaving the application.
+- **Seamless Email Sharing**: Share the finalized summary with multiple recipients without leaving the application, using your own Gmail account via OAuth 2.0.

 ## Tech Stack